NOK 7 billion in turnover

 Are you a supplier or guest worker who will be visiting the Mo Industrial Park?
 The Mo Industrial Park is a fenced-off industrial area with access control that includes gatekeepers at the main gate during business hours.
 All gates are monitored remotely outside of business hours.

 There is no truck stop in Mo Industrial Park, meaning that sleeping in vehicles overnight is not allowed on the premises of the park.

 All those who are curious about the activities carried out by the companies at the industrial park can request a guided tour from MIP Info.

 This is usually done for groups with a shared purpose, whether suppliers, customers or decision-makers in the business community or public officials.
-Contact the Information Manager at Mo Industripark AS.
+Contact the VP of Strategic Communications and Public Affairs at Mo Industripark as, Tonje Nermark.